vitaminac/minige/minige/ReadMe.md

 #### Namespace

-Never use `using namespace` in the header files, it will pollute the names for all the source files that include it.
+Never use `using namespace` and `using` in the header files, it will pollute the names for all the source files that include it.

 #### Include